Inverse design of plasma metamaterial devices with realistic elements: Methods

-The polarization of the input source has a strong effect in devices of this nature, either \textbf{$E_z$} ($E$ out of the page), which we call the TM case, or \textbf{$E_y$} ($H$ out of the page), which we call the TE case.
-Previous work with PMMs indicates that both the TM and TE responses are tunable, with the latter benefiting (and suffering, depending on the desired device functionality) from the presence of LSP modes \cite{righetti2018enhanced, tunableppc}, while the former makes more direct use of dispersive and refractive effects \cite{tunableppc, guideppc, ppc}.
-In our prior work \cite{RodriguezPRA}, we see that for devices which seek to preserve an input signal like the waveguides and demultiplexers we present below, the TE polarization leads to poor performance, so we choose to focus on the TM mode alone in this study.
+The polarization of the input source has a strong effect in 2D devices such as these, either \textbf{$E_z$} ($E$ out of the page), which we call the TM polarization, or \textbf{$E_y$} ($H$ out of the page), which we call the TE polarization.
+Prior work with PPCs indicates that the response of the device to both TE and TM-polarized sources is highly tunable, with the former case benefiting (and suffering, depending on the desired device functionality) from the presence of LSP modes \cite{righetti2018enhanced, tunableppc, SakaiNPerm, SakaiChain}, while the latter makes more direct use of dispersive and refractive effects \cite{tunableppc, guideppc, ppc}.
+In our previous study \cite{RodriguezPRA}, we see that for devices which seek to preserve an input signal like the waveguides and demultiplexers we present below, the TE polarization leads to poor performance, so we choose to focus on the TM mode alone in this study.
+Thus, we will not expect to see any small, sub-wavelength-scale field structures around our plasma elements or the large transmission losses which are indicative of the presence of LSP modes.

-The simulated $\mathbf{E}$ fields are masked to compute the field intensity and mode overlap integrals along planes of interest within the problem geometry.
-These integrals are used to calculate the objective $\mathcal{L}(\rho)$.
-Our simulation tool, Ceviche, is then used to compute numerical gradients of the objective with respect to the training parameters via forward-mode differentiation \cite{ceviche}.
-Ceviche uses the Adam optimization algorithm \cite{kingma2014adam} (gradient ascent, in essence) to iteratively adjust $\rho$ and thereby maximize $\mathcal{L}$.
-Optimization was conducted with learning rates ranging from $0.001-0.01$, and the default Adam hyperparameters $\beta_1=0.9$, and $\beta_2=0.999$.
+The simulated $\mathbf{E}$ fields are masked to compute the $L_2$-inner product integrals along planes of interest within the problem geometry.
+These integrals make up the optimization objective $\mathcal{L}(\rho)$.
+Our simulation tool, Ceviche, is then used to compute the numerical gradient of the objective function with respect to the training parameters via forward-mode differentiation \cite{ceviche}.
+Ceviche uses the Adam optimization algorithm \cite{kingma2014adam} (gradient ascent with momentum, in essence) to iteratively adjust $\rho$ and thereby maximize $\mathcal{L}$, or rather, minimize the $L_2$ distance between the simulated fields at the device output and the desired fields.
+Optimization was conducted with learning rates ranging from $0.0002-0.01$, and with typical values for the Adam hyperparameters; $\beta_1=0.9$, and $\beta_2=0.999$.